devfd/pythonist/README.md

 # Pythonist <!-- omit in toc -->

-Your short, to the point, little guide for writing modern Python and improving on the outdated code LLMs seem to be stuck on.
+Your short, to the point guide for writing modern Python and improving on the outdated code LLMs seem to be stuck on.

 - [1.
 Tooling](#1-tooling)
   - [1.1.
 Package Management with uv](#11-package-management-with-uv)